-The Integrated Monitoring in Bird Conservation Regions Program (IMBCR) annually collects breeding bird information each year in multiple states throughout the Rocky Mountains, Great Plains, and Intermountain West.
+The Integrated Monitoring in Bird Conservation Regions (IMBCR) program collects breeding bird information each year in multiple states throughout the Rocky Mountains, Great Plains, and Intermountain West.
 Every year, occupancy and density estimates are calculated at a variety of spatial scales.
-This information can be used in the following ways to inform avian conservation:
+This information can be used in the following ways to inform avian conservation and management:

-- Bird Population estimates can be compared in space and time.
+- Bird population estimates can be compared in space.
 For example, stratum-level estimates can be compared to state and regional estimates to determine whether local populations are above or below estimates for the region and to determine conservation stewardship for a management area within a specific region;

 - Population estimates can be used to make informed management decisions about where to focus conservation efforts.
 For example, strata with large populations can be targeted for protection and strata with low populations can be prioritized for conservation action; a threshold could be set to trigger a management action when populations reach a predetermined level;